 Employee turnover is a common occurrence in any organization but as we get through the period of the great resignation, the filtering of employees within the data realm is steadily increasing.
 Within the United States, in 2021 alone, 48 million people left their jobs and the current business landscape shows this trend is only picking up momentum.

 Data talent leaving a company is similar to a developer leaving the company.
 During their time employed, endless amounts of documentation, written by multiple people, get compiled into a labyrinth of sorts.
 When they leave, new employees are exposed to this labyrinth, and the time it takes new employees to merely wrap their heads around it seems unfathomable.
 This impedes new employees from doing what they were hired to do – extract, transform and load (ETL) data, or in layperson’s terms – add value to the company.

-When new employees commence in their position only to discover that their main job becomes debugging the code that can only be deciphered by one person, many issues can arise.
+When new employees commence in their position only to discover that their main job becomes debugging the code (streamed data and more) that can only be deciphered by one person, many issues can arise.
 By not taking the necessary steps to accommodate employee changes in the company, the results are longer onboarding times, extended learning processes, and the halting of development or forward momentums.
 So, how can organizations prepare now to resolve the challenge?